-Many of the things we rely on in the Bay Area everyday - whether it's a light rail station, a gas line, a hospital, or a local park where our children play - can be vulnerable to flooding, rising sea levels and earthquakes.
-In some cases, these assets have been designed and are maintained (when funding available) to provide baseline safety from disasters, and local emergency responders are trained to respond quickly to save lives and restore some basic functions.
+Many of the amenities and services we rely on in the Bay Area everyday - whether it's a light rail station, a gas line, a hospital, or a local park where our children play - can be vulnerable to flooding, rising sea levels, earthquakes, and wildfire.
+In some cases, these assets have been designed and are maintained (when funding available) to provide baseline safety from disasters.
+Local emergency responders are trained to respond quickly to save lives and restore some basic functions.
 However, these protections may not provide the level of performance, safety, or quality of life that the public expects, particularly in an era of reduced funding for public safety and welfare.

 This section, Part 2 of the Raising the Bar on Regional Resilience Report (BARC 2017), details four regional vulnerabilities, mostly on the bayshore or along fault lines, that affect transportation, housing, disadvantaged communities and natural areas.
-All four vulnerabilities have regional implications relevant to implementation of Plan Bay Area 2040 and development of a Regional Climate Action Plan.
+All four vulnerabilities have regional implications relevant to implementation of Plan Bay Area 2040 and development of an integrated Regional Resilience Plan.
 For these case studies, four specific locations are also examined to detail how addressing vulnerabilities plays out on the ground.
-Two of these locations are in Alameda County because this was the pilot municipality for BCDC-ART's first vulnerability assessment, hence the findings are much more detailed.
+Two of these locations are in Alameda County because this was the pilot municipality for BCDC ART's first vulnerability assessment, hence the findings are much more detailed.